Pulsar Sparking: What if mountains on the surface?: calculating the inner gap height and potential drop

 We solve Equation~\eqref{eq:pdeeq} by using the finite element method (FEM) on a particularly dense mesh near the mountain and obtain the result $\Phi(x,z)$.
-The derivative of $\Phi(x,z)$ along the $z$ direction gives the parallel accelerating field strength $E_\parallel(x,z)$.
+The obtained potential distribution $\Phi(x,z)$ is then differentiated along the $z$-direction to determine the parallel electric field component $E_\parallel(x,z) = -\partial\Phi/\partial z$.

 The numerical results show that the parallel electric field within the vicinity of the mountain top is significantly enhanced by the mountain.
 Also, in Figure~\ref{fig:Ez-x}, we see that the deviation from the non-mount scenario Equation~\eqref{eq:zero} is only obvious within the small region $a/2$ away from the mountain peak.